sebanc/brunch-toolchain/README.md

 - lxc

 Why do I need it ?
-You don't necessarily need it, currently it would mostly be useful for developpers or if there is a specific app / kernel module that you need to build from source.
+You don't necessarily need it, currently it would mostly be useful for developers or if there is a specific app / kernel module that you need to build from source.

 How is that different from Chromebrew ?
 Chromebrew is a package manager, you can create a toolchain with it by installing all the necessary packages but I needed to have one more adapted to my use.